maciejgralek/youtubeVue/README.md

 # YTPlay

-yt-play is an application for listening to, searching and displaying multiple playlists, using Youtube API 3.
+YTPlay is an application for listening to, searching and displaying multiple playlists, using Youtube API 3.

 Build with: Vue 3 (Composition API) and Bootstrap